-The UNMC Physical Therapy Program Philosophy Statement is the formal overarching statement that speaks to faculty principles and values about the practice of physical therapy, the curriculum (education and learning), and roles of the faculty.
-The philosophy, including principles and values of the program is as follows:
+The UNMC Physical Therapy Program Philosophy is the formal overarching statement that speaks to faculty principles and values about the practice of physical therapy, the curriculum (education and learning), and the roles of the faculty.
+The philosophy, including the principles and values of the program, is as follows:

-Program Philosophy, Principles, and Values (Approved 10/31/2013)

-The faculty of the Physical Therapy Program affirm and support the missions of the University of Nebraska Medical Center and the College of Allied Health Professions to improve the health of Nebraska.
-There is an expectation that all faculty, students and graduates will pursue performance excellence in an ethical manner; foster an environment of learning and communication; respect individuals for their cultures, contributions and points of view; and accept individual accountability for performance and professional development.
+Program Philosophy, Principles, and Values (approved 10/31/2013, revised 3/18/2024) The faculty of the Physical Therapy Program affirms and supports the missions of the University of Nebraska Medical Center and the College of Allied Health Professions to improve the health of Nebraska.
+There is an expectation that all faculty, students, and graduates will pursue performance excellence in an ethical manner, foster an environment of learning and communication, respect individuals for their cultures, contributions, and points of view, and accept individual accountability for performance and professional development.